Curriculum and Program Requirements

 The master of arts in theological studies is awarded to students meeting the following requirements:

-- Completion of a Bible exam and a psychological evaluation; successful completion of End of Studies evaluation.
+- Completion of a psychological evaluation; successful completion of Mid-Program Review.

 - The completion of 60 semester hours of academic course work, plus 2 Field Education credit hours.

 - A grade point average of 2.5 must be maintained.
 No grade under C- shall be counted toward the degree.

 - The completion of a declared area of concentration with a minimum of nine semester hours beyond the core requirement.

 - The successful completion of a thesis with an oral defense completed in the final semester of studies

 - No outstanding incomplete grades later than week seven of the term in which they plan to graduate.

 - Complete payment of all accounts and fees to the Seminary.

 - Completion of the degree within seven years from the time of matriculation.